AscensionGameDev/Intersect-Documentation/astro/src/content/docs/en-US/developer/advanced/database.md

 Fields are automatically created from public properties in a class much like Tables are automatically created from Classes within DBSets in a context.

-If you look at the `Users` class in the server `(Interect.Server/Database/PlayerData/User.cs)` you will see fields for the user's id, name, password, salt, email, and more.
+If you look at the `Users` class in the server (`Interect.Server/Database/PlayerData/User.cs`) you will see fields for the user's name, password, e-mail, etc.

 Please note, Entity Framework can only handle basic types (integers, strings, blobs, and references to other classes that exist as a DBSet).
-Due to these limitations we mark some complex fields as `[NotMapped]` and then have a secondary string field that converts the complex field to json.
+Due to these limitations we mark some complex fields as `[NotMapped]` and then have a secondary string field that converts the complex field to JSON.
 For an example of this see User.Power and User.PowerJson.
 Notice how the PowerJson property has a column name property so it is stored in the database in the Power field.

 ## Adding Fields

 In order to add a field to the database create a new public property in a class that is stored within `Entity Framework`.
-In this example I am going to add a field for each User that tracks their last used ip address.
+In this example I am going to add a field for each User that tracks their last used IP address.

 I added the following property to the `User` class:
 ```